-Some of these are low-risk fixed return options like bank and post office FDs, SCSS and PMVVY.
-Others are relatively high risk but high return options like mutual funds.
+Some of these are low-risk fixed return options like bank and post office FDs, SCSS, etc. Others are relatively high risk but high return options like mutual funds.
 Ideally a combination of both options should be adopted in order to deliver regular income and wealth creation to a senior citizen.

-The Ideal Portfolio for a Senior Citizen
+What is the Ideal Investment Portfolio for a Senior Citizen?

 Those getting an Employees Pension Scheme (EPS) pension are in a similar position, although the EPS pension may need to be supplemented with other income.
-Finally, those who have worked in the unorganised sector or in self-employment may not receive any pension at all.
+Finally, those who have worked in the unorganized sector or in self-employment may not receive any pension at all.
 Such employees will need a regular income from their investments.

 Investments for Monthly Income

 These investments give regular income, including regular monthly income and can satisfy a senior citizens’ day-to-day expenses.
 These include:

 Senior citizens get higher interest rates than ordinary customers on bank fixed deposits and recurring deposits, typically 0.5% higher than normal rates.
 According to Section 80 TTB of the Income Tax Act 1961, the Interest income up to Rs 50,000 per annum is tax-free for senior citizens.
 This includes interest on bank FDs, bank RDs, post office FDs, post office RDs and savings account.